-The December 2021 issue of BERJ includes a special section on 'Close to Practice Research' with contributions from Biesta, et al.; Dominic, et al.; Hordern; Kelchtermans; Parsons; Takayama et al.; Wyse et al. Our analysis provides an evidence-based argument to justify the claim that the contributions to the special section of BERJ (2021) are not close enough to researching educational practice, that is, their own, to generate the valid explanations of educational influences in learning that are needed to constitute educational theory and to reconstruct education.
+The December 2021 issue of BERJ includes a special section on 'Close to Practice Research' with contributions from Biesta and Aldridge (2021), Dominic et al. (2021), Hordern (2021), Takayama and Nishioka (2021), Wyse et al. (2021).
+Our analysis provides an evidence-based argument to justify the claim that the contributions to the special section of BERJ (2021) are not close enough to researching educational practice, that is, their own, to generate the valid explanations of educational influences in learning that are needed to constitute education al theory and to reconstruct education.
 We argue that the logic and language of the contributors reinforces the mistake in the Disciplines Approach to Educational Theory, recognised by Hirst (1983), in replacing the practical principles used by educators to explain their educational practices, by principles from the disciplines approach.
 This mistake was compounded by Whitty (2005) in his Presidential Address to BERA where he advocated a change in BERA's name to the British Education Research Association.
 One of the unintended consequences of such a move could be to subvert the reconstruction of education as an educational process by reinforcing a view of education as provide skilled workers for the market.
-The focus of this process in the UK is usually attributed to James Callaghan, a UK Labour Prime Minister (1976-1979) (Callaghan, 1976).
+The focus of this process in the UK is usually attributed to James Callaghan, a UK Labour Prime Minister (1976-1979) (Callaghan 1976).